wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-implement/includes/scenarios.md

 ## Step 2: Prioritize the scenarios

 One way to prioritize them is to plot out your scenarios in a grid showing impact vs. ease of implementation.
-Look for scenarios that are high impact, easy to implement and make those your top priority.
+Look for scenarios that are high impact and easy to implement and make those your top priority.
 Low impact and hard-to-implement scenarios are your lowest priority.
 When you have a quick win with a high impact, easy-to-implement scenario, it helps people get excited and see the possibilities of using topics.

 ## Step 3: Implement high priority scenarios first